matsitka/django-bookmark/README.md

-#A fun web bookmark app to help you save and collect things on the web.
+##A fun web bookmark app to help you save and collect things on the web - Django App.

-##Django App

 ##Demo